robertdigital/workstation-setup-guide/nvidia-tools.md

 `nvidia-settings` is NVIDIA's graphical GPU management utility on Linux

+To use `nvidia-settings` over SSH or from a system script (e.g. `rc.local`), prefix the command with `sudo DISPLAY=:0 XAUTHORITY=/var/run/lightdm/root/:0`.
+This will allow you to change `nvidia-settings` parameters on startup or over SSH.

 - **`nvtop`**

 `nvtop` is a very nice `htop`-like utility for tracking GPU usage.